ded-possum/ded-possum/README.md

 ### Hi there 👋
 I'm Steve (@ded-possum)

-🪴 I'm currently learning front-end coding.
+🪴 I'm currently learning back-end, server-side coding in C#/.NET and SQL.

 🎆 I'm excited about joining the tech industry!